jaafarbarek/SpaceX/README.md

 * To run unit test (CMD+U)
 * The application contains 26 test cases for business logic and tracking events and coordinators.
-* Code Coverage is 48% for business logic
+* Code Coverage is 24%

 # Coding Style guidelines